evgenynazarchuk/UIT/README.md

-# Web Page Model for UI testing
+# UIT for Page Object Model